Mr. Brightside: Recording and production

 Lyrically, "Mr. Brightside" depicts a true story of Brandon Flowers' jealousy and paranoia when he walked into a bar in Las Vegas and found his girlfriend cheating on him.
+Flowers began writing the song after gaining inspiration from the end of his first relationship while staying in his sister's room.
 "I was asleep and I knew something was wrong," he said.
 "I have these instincts.
 I went to the Crown and Anchor, a bar in Vegas, and my girlfriend was there with another guy."

 Guitarist Dave Keuning composed the music before meeting Flowers.
 Flowers then wrote lyrics and composed the chorus after hearing Keuning's ideas.
 Flowers credits the speed of the song's creation to its having only one verse.
 He says, "We went in and made demos pretty quickly after that, and it took a ton of time.
 That's also why there's not a second verse...
 I just didn't have any other lines, and it ended up sticking."
 Drummer Ronnie Vannucci Jr. is credited with creating the fast-paced drum beat in the first twenty-two seconds.
-The "calling a cab" section of the song has both a musical and textual similarity to the middle section of the song "Queen Bitch" from David Bowie's album Hunky Dory (1971).The song was mixed for its inclusion on Hot Fuss by Mark Needham, along with business partners Braden Merrick and Jeff Saltzman.
+The "calling a cab" section of the song has both a musical and textual similarity to the middle section of the song "Queen Bitch" from David Bowie's album Hunky Dory (1971).
+He also took inspiration from Iggy Pop's "monotone delivery" on his Lust for Life (1977) song "Sixteen".The song was mixed for its inclusion on Hot Fuss by Mark Needham, along with business partners Braden Merrick and Jeff Saltzman.
 The song was first created as a reference mix in just over half an hour "on an 8-input console, with no automation" according to Needham.
 Despite several subsequent remixes, the members of the Killers preferred the original one, which then made it onto the record.
 In recording the vocal effects, Saltzman used Echo Farm, sticking with the default vocal effects setting.
 Needham says it "overdrives the vocal a bit and sets an 84 ms delay."

 "Mr. Brightside" is written in the key of D♭ major with a moderately fast tempo of around 148 BPM.